Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Area: PDB * 2 Yards
  - Speed: 25
  - Skeletal Modifications: Any two
- - Tags: Piercing
+ - Tags: Environmental, Point Blank Area of Effect

 Effects: Even if someone dodges this technique, they do not escape its area; they simply avoid being skewered by the bone spires erupting from the ground.

-You may move anywhere in the radius as a Speed 0 action (though you can't take anyone else with you when you do this, and thus couldn't do it while grappled); You can also increase the Speed of any action by 4 to make it a Surprise Attack (which does not increase its damage).
+You may move anywhere in the field as a Speed 0 action (though you can't take anyone else with you when you do this, and thus couldn't do it while grappled); As a Speed +4 link to any non-interrupt attack, you can make it a Surprise Attack.
 By melding into and out of the bones you can remove any Immobilization penalties from effects which restrain or cage you (so not those from poison, genjutsu, etc.) as a Speed 4 action.
 While inside your bone field, you may attempt to Hide; when you Hide, you begin at Stealth 2.

-If someone attempts to escape the bone field, and you are aware of them (i.e., they are not Hidden from you), you may automatically Interrupt their action with any melee-range attack of Speed 10 or less by moving to them and attacking.
-If you hit, your attack knocks them back RES/10 yards toward the center.
+If someone attempts to escape the bone field, and you are aware of them (i.e., they are not Hidden from you), you may  Interrupt their action with any melee-range attack of Speed 10 or less by moving to them and attacking.
+If you hit, your attack knocks them back RES/10 yards toward the center, and stops any further movement they would have had from their action.

-When used, this technique effectively destroys any other terrain-based effects (such as mud on the ground).
+When used, this technique destroys all Ground effects in its area (such as mud on the ground).
 Inside the field, the Kaguya has a +5 to Awareness.
 If this technique is used again when already inside its area, the two fields overlap and combine; nobody already in the field will be damaged again; and the cost is halved, after applying Osteogenesis’ reduction.

 After a few hours the bones will grow brittle as the chakra dissipates, beginning to crumble.
 Within a day there will be nothing left but dust and bone chips.